For Squarespace

 We never sell, share, or transfer your submission data to third parties.
 We don’t use it for advertising.
 We don’t train other people’s models on it.

-The training corpus (the bit you specifically asked about)
+The training corpus

 What the corpus does not contain: no name, no email, no phone number, no site domain, no user ID, no IP, no country, no link back to your account or anyone else’s.
 Once a row is in the corpus it’s genuinely de-linked - even we can’t tell which Pengon customer it came from.